drupal-code-builder/drupal-code-builder/README.txt

 ------------
 * Can't set default values in PHP 5 for some strange reason
 * Fieldsets in Opera look mondo bizarr-o
+* If using D6 private file system that is not writeable by the account running drush then you must specify a path for the data using the --data option that is writeable by the account using drush.

 API
 -------------